 Sheriff Pretrial Release Programs

 With budgetary constraints looming, many county sheriff departments use their discretionary authority to "O.R." custodial suspects even before their first court appearance.
 Some sheriff departments call this system "supervised pretrial release," whereas others call it "citing out a defendant," meaning the suspect has been given a citation with a notice to appear upon threat of warrant.

 To facilitate a pretrial release, or O.R. release during booking or even in the field, the sheriff makes a judgment call to grant "O.R." or "Supervised O.R." status to a suspect before arraignment.
 In making this judgment call, the sheriff weighs the same factors as courts do in the bail-setting process, namely severity, record, public safety and community ties.
 The Sheriff the reports to the court on the reasons for release, the location and restraints placed on the suspect, and the contacts and methods available in case of flight.

 Drug Rehab as a Condition of O.R.
 Release

 As with most criminal justice systems, drug addiction and drug sales constitute a majority of the arrests and criminal case docket.
 One national study suggests that 65 percent of all arrestees test positive for an illicit drug.

 Therefore, O.R. release grants and supervised pretrial release programs often condition the suspect's release upon immediate enrollment in an inpatient or outpatient drug treatment program.

 A criminal suspect under investigation or arrest often needs a criminal defense attorney to arrange for an O.R. interview and forward mitigating factors to the court or sheriff immediately upon interrogation or arrest.
-So if you're under investigation or arrest, you should immediately get a free case evaluation from a criminal defense attorney to understand your situation.
+So if you're under investigation or arrest, you should contact a local criminal defense attorney as soon as possible to understand your situation.